Free knitting pattern for a baby bonnet with bear ears in fluffy heavy worsted to light bulky yarn, made for warmth and photo prop use.

 For the Angora Bear Bonnet, I initially used worsted angora yarn.
 The texture and softness were exactly what I envisioned, but I knew that not everyone would want to invest in such a costly yarn for a single project.
 So, I sought out more budget-friendly options that wouldn’t compromise on quality.

-Two excellent alternatives I found are KnitPicks Wonderfluff and Hobbii Fluffy Day yarn.
+Two excellent alternatives I found are KnitPicks Wonderfluff (affiliate link) yarn.
 Both of these yarns offer the fluffiness and warmth needed for the bonnet while being much more affordable.
-KnitPicks Wonderfluff is a blend of baby alpaca, merino wool, and nylon, giving it a soft and airy feel.
-Hobbii Fluffy Day yarn, on the other hand, is a polyester blend that mimics the look of angora with its delightful fluff.
+KnitPicks Wonderfluff (affiliate link) is a blend of baby alpaca, merino wool, and nylon, giving it a soft and airy feel.

 The Knitting Process